Gabriella439/nixos-in-production/manuscript/Motivation.md

 - *On-premises ("on-prem" for short)*

   "On-premises" software runs within the within the end user's environment.
-For example, if the software product is a server then an on-premises deployment runs within the customer's data center, either as a virtual machine or a rack server.
+For example, if the software product is a server then an on-premises deployment runs within the customer's data center, either as a virtual machine or a physical rack server.

 - *Software as a service ("SaaS" for short)*